nevanscott/happybaby/_src/help.md

 Locations
 ---------

 We’re almost there, but we’re still looking for a few places to shoot.
-If you have access to or own any of the following spaces, and would be interested in letting us use them, please let us know. [link: mailto:rubenstein@therumpus.net] You could also volunteer to pay rent for a location.
+If you have access to or own any of the following spaces, and would be interested in letting us use them, please [let us know](mailto:rubenstein@therumpus.net).
+You could also volunteer to pay rent for a location.

 What we need: